 Foam is not effective on all types of fires.
-Therefore, it is important to know the type of fire and the fuel involved in every incident.
+It is important to know the type of fire and the fuel involved.
 Foam is not effective on:

 - Class C (electrical) fires

 - Three-dimensional fires

 - Pressurized gases

 - Class D (combustible metal) fires.